 Be sure to check local and state laws if you decide to bag and dispose of clippings.

 Bagging yard clippings or leaves with a rake can take a while.
 You can save time and effort by using a material collection system (MCS).
 Material collection systems are available for John Deere 100 Series, S240 Series, X300 Series, X500 Series, X700 Series, Z300 Series, and Z500 Series mowers.
 Honda HRN Series, HRX Series, and HRC Series push mowers and all STIHL battery mowers come with a bag attachment.
 Any blades should work when bagging, but if you want finer pieces, you should use a mulching blade.

 Most of the time, mulching your clippings is the best option.
 You should bag your clippings if the grass is tall, leaves are covering the lawn, or you need to prevent disease and weeds from spreading.

 Whether you're mulching or bagging, Hutson has the right tools for the job.
-If you need help finding the right equipment, give us a call or visit one of our 30 locations.
+If you need help finding the right equipment, give us a call or visit one of our stores.